 When it comes to your body, you probably spend more time thinking about your hair than your hormones.
-For some people, though, a problem with a hormone called insulin causes a health condition called type 2 diabetes (pronounced: dye-uh-be-tees).
+For some people, though, a problem with a hormone called insulin causes a health condition called type 2 diabetes (pronounced: dye-uh-BEE-tees).

-Diabetes is a disease that affects how the body uses glucose (pronounced: gloo-kose), a sugar that is the body's main source of fuel.
+Diabetes is a disease that affects how the body uses glucose (pronounced: GLOO-kose), a sugar that is the body's main source of fuel.
 Like your cell phone needs a battery, your body needs glucose to keep running.
 Here's how it should work:

 The pancreas is a long, flat gland in your belly that helps your body digest food.
 It also makes insulin.
 Insulin is like a key that opens the doors to the cells of the body.
 It lets the glucose in.
 Then the glucose can move out of the blood and into the cells.

 But if someone has diabetes, the body either can't make insulin or the insulin doesn't work in the body like it should.
 The glucose can't get into the cells normally, so the blood sugar level gets too high.
 Lots of sugar in the blood makes people sick if they don't get treatment.